Independent reviews in the United Kingdom: Definition

 In the United Kingdom, independent reviews are formal investigations to examine specific topics of interest outside legislative frameworks such as the Inquiries Act 2005.
 They are often used by the government to investigate policy or matters of public concern.
 When commissioned by a government department to examine its affairs, they will function outside of them to make them independent.

 Independent reviews are distinct from public inquiries.
 While public inquiries are usually established to investigate past failures, independent reviews usually examine broad government policy.
 Furthermore, as with non-statutory inquiries, they differ from statutory public inquiries by lacking powers to compel evidence or witnesses and by being more flexible.

 Several independent reviews include the phrase "independent review" in their title, for example the Independent Review of the Fire Service and the Independent Review of Prison Capacity.
 From time to time, politicians have announced independent reviews to examine areas of public concern.
 They are often used to examine topics relating to healthcare.
+For example, the Leng Review examined the use of physician associates and anaesthesia associates within the National Health Service (NHS).